wendyverdonk93/docs/content/payment-methods/fastcheckout/about-fastcheckout.md

 To add your logo to FastCheckout payment pages, follow these steps:

-1. Log in to your [MultiSafepay account](https://merchant.multisafepay.com/).
+1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com/).
 2. Go to to **Settings** > **Website settings**.
 3. Click **Payment logo (FastCheckout)**.
 4. Select your logo.